lucaskelly49/A-B-Hypothesis-Testing/README.md

 In navigating the documents in this repository, please see the following main pages:

-(1) student.ipynb - notebook containing all the code that created this project.
+(1) final_submission.ipynb - notebook containing all the code that created this project.

 (2) presentation.pdf - a non-technical presentation w/ notes.